graphql-dotnet/server/README.md

 ## Sample

-Samples.Server shows a simple Chat style example of how subscription transport is used with GraphiQL integration.
-An example works for `netcoreapp2.2`, `netcoreapp3.0` and `netcoreapp3.1` platforms.
+Samples.Server shows a simple Chat example demonstrating the subscription transport.
+It can be run as `netcoreapp2.2`, `netcoreapp3.0` or `netcoreapp3.1`, and supports various GraphQL client IDEs (by default opening GraphQL Playground).

-Here are example queries to get started.
+Here are some example queries to get started.
 Use three browser tabs or better yet windows to view the changes.

 ### Subscription 1